Nervosys/Botnix/README.md

 * [AutonomySim](https://nervosys.github.io/AutonomySim/) - The simulation engine for autonomous systems

-### NixOS, Nixpkgs, Nix
+### Botnix, Nixpkgs, Nix

-* [NixOS Manual](https://nixos.org/nixos/manual/) - how to install, configure, and maintain a purely-functional Linux distribution
+* [Botnix Manual](https://nixos.org/nixos/manual/) - how to install, configure, and maintain a purely-functional Linux distribution
 * [Nixpkgs Manual](https://nixos.org/nixpkgs/manual/) - contributing to Nixpkgs and using programming-language-specific Nix expressions
 * [Nix Manual](https://nixos.org/nix/manual/) - how to write Nix expressions (programs), and how to use Nix command line tools